Pearson-Higher-Ed/component-archetype/README.contribute.md

 #### Where are the files being served from?

 Webpack serves your component in memory when you `npm start`.
 No physical files are written.
 When the component is built using `npm run build`, physical files are written to /build.
 Additionally, Hot Module Replacement is activated in the webpack dev server; saved changes to /src are automatically reloaded in the browser.
 Rendering changes to the demo/index.html itself, however, does require a manual page refresh.

-### Using ElementsSDK

-Pearson has created a base styling library to assist developers in creating a user interface with styles that are pre-approved by the design team, known as the ElementsSDK.
-This is used for demo purposes here, but it is possible that the component archetype demo does not pull in the latest version.
-Should it be necessary, please update the package.json file to reflect the current version of [ElementsSDK](https://github.com/Pearson-Higher-Ed/elements).

 ### Unit Test